-"Keeping employees happy and engaged in your company now depends very heavily on how you approach the entire employee life cycle," Sathe said. "[Ask yourself,] do our recognition, review and learning processes actually engage with our employees, or are they tokens so we can say we have a process?
-Does our offboarding process match our onboarding process in terms of engaging our employees with our brand and our company?"
+"Keeping employees happy and engaged in your company now depends very heavily on how you approach the entire employee life cycle," said Sanjay Sathe, president and CEO of RiseSmart.
+He recommends asking yourself if your recognition, review and learning processes engage your employees, and if your offboarding process matches your onboarding process.

 Invest in the right technology

-"Almost every aspect of human capital management can be enhanced and further strengthened through technology," Bissot said.
-"HR professionals [should] begin investing their time to build automated processes, utilizing technology, so that they can begin to get out from behind the desk piled with paper and get out to get to know the people."
+"HR professionals [should] begin investing their time to build automated processes, utilizing technology, so that they can begin to get out from behind the desk piled with paper and get out to get to know the people," said Bissot.

-When HR professionals get to know the company's employees, they can then try to understand the insights they've gained in order to improve the organization.
+When HR professionals get to know the company's employees, they can then try to understand the insights they've gained to improve the organization.

-Take a positive, but transparent approach to communication
+Take a positive and transparent approach to communication

-All companies will have to deal with changes and transitions that affect their employees.
-Moore said HR professionals should keep open communication with the entire organization at the forefront – not only during transitional periods, but all of the time.
+All companies must deal with changes and transitions that affect their employees.
+Moore said HR professionals should keep open communication with the entire organization at the forefront – not only during transitional periods, but all the time.